Chinnari Papalu: Plot

-Mahesh, a wealthy man, enters a forest.
-Over there, he meets a tribal girl named Garika and is smitten by her.
+Mahesh, a wealthy man, per chance meets a tribal girl, Garika, in a forest, and is smitten by her and they share intimate time together.
 After learning of his mother's illness, he leaves the forest, but promises Garika he will marry her upon returning.
 But his mother fixes his marriage with a woman named Parvathi.
 Mahesh tells his mother about the promise he made to Garika.
 When he returns to the forest, he finds the entire hamlet has been washed away due to floods and is informed that Garika died.
 Distraught, he returns home and marries Parvathi.
 Unknown to Mahesh, Garika has survived and she gives birth to Mahesh's son Nagaraju.
 Parvathi gives birth to a daughter named Nandini.
 Garika comes to the city in search of Mahesh and meets Parvathi, who tells her not to disturb her family life.
 Garika dies the same day and Nagaraju is put in Mahesh's care, much to Parvathi's dislike.
 But when Nagaraju battles for his life after saving Nandini, she repents and prays for him.
 The gardener tells Mahesh that Nagaraju is his son.